A Domain Specific Language for Testing Consensus Implementations: Our approach

 \begin{exmp} Reorder the \texttt{PrePrepare} message to process $r$ to the next view.

 \end{exmp}

-As mentioned above, PCTCP is very unlikely to explore executions that correspond to Filter 1 (dropping messages), but it is effective in exploring more restricted re-orderings like the one represented by Filters 2 and 3.
-For a brief recall, for some integer $d$ which is given as input, PCTCP generates uniformly at random an execution from a family of \textit{$d$-hitting} executions $F$ of size $|F| = w^2n^{d-1}$ where $n$ is an upper bound on the number of steps in an execution and $w$ is the width of the partial order of messages (causally ordered) observed by the algorithm.
-This poset of messages is maintained as a set of (at most $w^2$) chains which are sequences of messages whose order is consistent with the causality order.
-The chains are associated with randomly chosen priorities and they are scheduled according to these priorities.
-The algorithm ensures to hit each ordered sequence of $d$ messages with probability of at least $\frac{1}{w^2n^{d-1}}$.
+As mentioned above, a random exploration algorithm is unlikely to explore executions that correspond to Filter 1 (dropping messages), but may be effective in exploring more restricted re-orderings like the one represented by Filters 2 and 3.
+We observe this in our evaluation as well.
+Using PCTCP as the underlying exploration algorithm, we see that after running 200 iterations without any of the filters we do not observe any execution where \texttt{Prepare} messages of view 0 are delivered at the end.

-Returning to Example~\ref{exmp:reorder}, the set of executions where \texttt{Prepare} messages of view 0 are delivered at the end, as a proxy for dropping, is contained in a $d$-hitting family for a large $d$ in practice and hence probability of PCTCP hitting is very small.
-This is observed in practice as well: running PCTCP without these filters for 200 times produces no execution where \texttt{Prepare} messages of view 0 are delivered at the end.
 On the other hand, Filters 2 and 3 define a message re-ordering with a smaller scope: \texttt{PrePrepare} messages of view 0 to a process $r$ need to be delivered after \emph{any} message from view 1 and PCTCP is able to explore this reordering.

 This provides a tradeoff to the developers writing unit tests where more expressive tests (in terms of number of filters) provide better probabilistic guarantees.
 On the other hand, broader exploration of the execution space can be achieved with smaller tests.
 Furthermore, in Section~\ref{case_study}, we associate filters with a distance score based on the number of messages between the actual position in a synchronous execution and the expected position after re-ordering.
 We show experimentally that filters that exceed a certain distance threshold are necessary to constrain the execution space to observe the desired property.
 The distance measure can help developers in making the right tradeoff decisions.

 We present the syntax and the semantics of the filters and of the state machine in Section~\ref{syntax} (along with the instrumentation effort).
 The next section formalizes the semantics of a protocol with \toolname.